nlathia/kettle-cli/README.md

 ## Usage

-Set up the CLI tool using `operator init`.
-It will take you through a one-off set up:
+Optionally, set up the CLI tool using `operator init`.
+It will take you through a one-off set up, and store your preferences.

 ```bash
 ❯ operator init